Panquesito7/Support-2/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 - Add any other context about the problem here.
-- You can also join the discord community [here](https://discord.gg/Q7BTD58JKr)
+- You can also join the discord community [here](http://discord.pugroups.in)
-- Feel free to check out other cool repositories of EddieHub Community [here](https://github.com/Programmers-Universal-Group)
+- Feel free to check out other cool repositories of PUG Community [here](https://github.com/Programmers-Universal-Group)